tirangol/Projects/climate net/README.md

 <img src="gifs/results.gif" width="500px">
 </p>

-Currently, only the base functionality has been implemented; there a lot of things to add, such as:
+Currently, only the minimum functionality has been implemented.
+There are a lot of things I'm working on, such as:

 - Optimizing the preprocessing speed (which is far too slow)
 - More realistic random terrain generation